Xinglab/ProteoSeq/README.md

 - **all_gene_level_intensity.log2.txt**: Gene-level protein abundance in each MS sample, predicted from log2 transformed total MS2 ion intensities (set `predict_gene_by_intensity: true` to enable this prediction).

 ### 5.4 Visualization of novel peptides
 By default, ProteoSeq will plot the mappings of all novel peptides (defined as in **5.2**) to the transcripts provided in the 'RNA_gtf' file.
 For each of the genes with novel peptides, a PDF image will be output to `visualization_dir`.
-Set `enable_visualization:` to false in the configuration file to skip this step.
+Set `enable_visualization:` to `false` in the configuration file to skip this step.

 ### 5.5 Obtain mappings and visualization of given peptides
 Visualization can also be run manually with built-in python scripts for any given peptide sequences.
 It includes two steps: (1) given peptides are searched to obtain their mappings to a given list of transcripts.
 (2) the mappings are plotted to each gene.

 In the first step, given peptides need to be stored in a FASTA format file, each peptide needs to have an ID line starting with ">" and a sequence line.
-The searching space can either be the sample-specific `rna_seq.gtf` generated by ProteoSeq or the whole annotated transcriptome provided by GENCODE (e.g., `gencode.v39.annotation.gtf`.
+The searching space can either be the sample-specific `rna_seq.gtf` generated by ProteoSeq or the whole annotated transcriptome provided by GENCODE (e.g., `gencode.v46.annotation.gtf`.
 The GTF file must contain at least the coordinates of transcripts and exons.
 If the CDS coordinates are not found in the GTF file, ProteoSeq will automatically predict the longest ORF in the transcripts.
 A FASTA file with genome sequences is also required.

 ```
 # python scripts/search_peptides.py -i peptides.fa -c ${GENCODE_GTF} -g ${GENOME_FA} -o peptides_in_gencode_tx.gtf